Best states for preppers ( Top 15 )

 If you are looking for a good state for preppers on the west coast then Oregon should be on the top of your list.
 The climate is fairly mild and there are plenty of natural resources, in addition to this, there are a lot of preppers and prepper communities in this area.
 The problem with Oregon is that a lot of people are moving to this state from California, although the cost of living and the cost of the property is still affordable, but they are slowly rising due to this influx of people coming from California.

 If you are not from Alabama then you probably do not know that there are a lot of preppers in this state.
-Alabama has virtually everything which you need as a prepper, low cost of living, low cost of property, long growing period, and plenty of fresh water.
+Alabama has virtually everything which you need as a prepper, a low cost of living, a low cost of property, a long growing period, and plenty of fresh water.
 With that being said this state does have a couple of problems, not just for preppers but for the general population as well, like the bad educational and healthcare system.